emelie-nilsson/Milstone-project1/README.md

  ## Features
  ### Navigation bar
  ![Navigationbar](assets/images/navigationbar.png)

 The navigation bar is located at the top of every page.
 In the navigation bar, you can find links to the sections Home, Gallery and the Join Us form.
-On the left - hand side, there is a Coffee & Crochet logo that takes visitors back to the top of the first page.
+On the left - hand side, there is a Coffee & Crochet logo that takes visitors back to the top of the home page.
 On devices with a width of 768px or less, the menu is changed to a hamburger dropdown menu.

 ### Footer
 In the footer there are social media icons.
 By clicking on the icons the visitor is being linked to Coffee & Crochet's Facebook, Twitter, YouTube or Instagram.
 The links open in a new tab.